Preparation of the 1/2-Laughlin state with atoms in a rotating trap: Adiabatic State preparation

-We stress that our protocol is significantly slowed down in the regions of small gap (between $P_3$ and $P_4$, and between $P_5$ and $P_6$), while it quickly passes the other regions.
-This can also be seen from Fig. \ref{protocol}(c), which plots the energy gap as a function of $\tau$.
-This figure shall be compared with Fig.~\ref{gapequal}: There, we have employed a different protocol, of the same total duration.
-In this case, the time between two points, $\Delta \tau_i = \tau_i-\tau_{i-1}$, is chosen proportional to the geometric distance between the points $\tau_i \propto [(A_i-A_{i-1})^2+ (\Omega_{i}-\Omega_{i-1})^2]^{1/2}$ and corresponds to homogeneous ramp speeds.
-It is seen that, with this choice, more than half of the preparation time is spent for the evolution through relatively strongly gapped regions, i.e. from $P_1$ to $P_3$, whereas in our protocol with adjusted ramp speeds (i.e. the protocol defined by Table~\ref{points}) the same evolution takes less than 15\% of the total evolution time.

-The advantage of adjusted ramp speeds is reflected by the fidelity $F$ with which the Laughlin state is reached.
-Defining the fidelity $F(\tau)$ as the squared overlap between the evolved state at time $\tau$ with the instantaneous ground state of the Hamiltonian $H(\tau)$, and fixing in both protocols the total evolution time at $T=605$ (in units $2\pi/\omega$), the protocol with adjusted ramp speed reaches the Laughlin state with fidelity $F(T)=0.99$, whereas the protocol with homogeneous ramp speed achieves only a fidelity of $F(T)=0.94$.
-During the evolution, the ``instantaneous'' fidelity $F(\tau)$ always remains above $F>0.98$ in the protocol with adjusted ramp speeds, whereas in the protocol with homogeneous ramp speed it drops below $F<0.92$ at some moments.
-These numbers indicate that the protocol with adjusted ramp speed operates with good approximation in an adiabatic regime, whereas non-negligible excitations are produced if the ramp speed is homogeneous.
+A measure for the adiabatic nature of the evolution is the fidelity $F(\tau)$ as a function of time, defined as the squared overlap between the evolved state at time $\tau$ with the instantaneous ground state of the Hamiltonian $H(\tau)$.
+At the end of the protocol, this quantity becomes the fidelity with which the Laughlin state is reached, i.e. a measure for the quality of the protocol.
+Fixing the total evolution time at $T=605$ (in units $2\pi/\omega$), our protocol reaches the Laughlin state with fidelity $F(T)=0.99$, and during the evolution, the ``instantaneous'' fidelity $F(\tau)$ always remains above $F>0.98$.
+These numbers indicate that the protocol operates with good approximation in an adiabatic regime.

 The chosen evolution time, $T=605$, corresponds to 20~ms, 60~ms and 200~ms for trapping frequencies of $\omega$ = $(2\pi)\times$ 30 kHz, 10 kHz and 3 kHz, respectively.
 The total time for the Laughlin state preparation appears to be in an experimental accessible regime.
 However, the frequencies only correspond to the in-plane trap, whereas the trapping frequency along $z$ must be chosen much larger than $\omega$, which sets experimental limitations.
-Strikingly, we may further shorten preparation times without dramatic loss of fidelity.
-For instance, if times are decreased by $10\%$ in all segments as compared to the protocol of Table Table~\ref{points}, the fidelity with the Laughlin state still reaches $F(T)=0.98$, and $F>0.97$ at any time during the evolution.